Ephraim Brown – Murdered on the Oregon Trail

 Carson City, Nevada 1863

-Nancy soon made her way back to California, where she made a modest living as a cook.
+Nancy soon returned to California, where she made a modest living as a cook.
 But her earnings were not enough, and she was forced to give up her three young Swift children to an orphanage in Vallejo, California.

 In 1880, she was running a boarding house in Bodie, California.
 Later, she lived in Merced, California, where her daughter, Anne Louise Brown Carter, resided with her husband and family.